 Also of interest is that Mineral Springs has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Mineral Springs is a great place for families with children to consider.
-First of all, many other families with children live here, making Mineral Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mineral Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mineral Springs is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mineral Springs’s overall crime rate is lower than average for the country.

 One downside of living in Mineral Springs, however, is that residents on average have to contend with a long commute, spending on average 31.43 minutes every day commuting to work.